-(1) Generators must do one of the following:
+(1) Generators shall do one of the following:

-(b) Prepare and follow an equipment replacement plan and replace equipment in accordance with this rule; or
+(b) Prepare and follow an equipment replacement plan and replace equipment in accordance with this rule.

 (c) Document cleaning and replacement in accordance with this rule, carried out after termination of use of chlorophenolic preservations.

 (a) Prepare and sign a written equipment cleaning plan that describes all of the following:

 (iii) The solvent to be used in cleaning.